imshubhamgoyal/top_n_recommendation/README.md

 global_local_matrix.ipynb is used to create global similarity matrix as well as local similarity matrix for users belongin to different clusters.

-Evaluating_results.ipynb is used to predict ranking and evaluating the results with original rating to get the performance of the model proposed in paper given in ResearchPaper folder.
+EvaluatingResults.ipynb is used to predict ranking and evaluating the results with original rating to get the performance of the model proposed in paper given in ResearchPaper folder.